🗓️ What are the best months to sell a house? 🗓️

 However, your chances of selling your home plummet after September.
 By October, you’re unlikely to sell for more than your asking price.

 But why does real estate follow such a predictable seasonal pattern?
-Read on to discover five factors that make the warmer months best for home sellers.
+Read on to discover six factors that make the warmer months best for home sellers.

 1. School’s Out for Summer